 Donor Advised Fund – Offers the greatest flexibility and allows donors to recommend grants to charitable projects or organizations.
 Can be PERMANENT (only income is granted and principal grows in perpetuity), or NONPERMANENT (both principal and income can be granted).
 Particularly advantageous for donors who may want to make a single contribution and recommend grants to charitable beneficiaries over a longer period.

-Designated/Restricted Fund – Provides ongoing, permanent support to one or more donor-selected agencies or programs.
-If charitable beneficiaries should cease to function or exist, The Foundation will redirect income in a way that will achieve the donor’s original charitable purpose.
+Restricted Fund – Provides ongoing, permanent support to one or more donor-selected agencies or programs.
+If charitable beneficiaries should cease to function or exist, TFEC will redirect income in a way that will achieve the donor’s original charitable intent.

-Area of Interest Fund – Enables donors to support a broad field of concern, such as the environment, arts and culture, or education.
-The Foundation’s Grantmaking Committee then awards grants to charitable programs within the area of interest, and has the flexibility within that area of interest to respond to changing community needs.
+Area of Interest Fund – Enables donors to support a broad area of concern, such as the environment, arts and culture, or education.
+TFEC’s Grantmaking Committee then awards grants to charitable programs within the area of interest, and has the flexibility within that area of interest to respond to changing community needs.

 Unrestricted Fund – Ensures that grants will be available in perpetuity for the most current community needs.
-The Foundation’s Grantmaking Committees have flexibility to apply income to the most relevant and promising opportunities within their service areas (Cumberland, Dauphin, Franklin, Lebanon, and Perry Counties, and the Dillsburg area).
+TFEC’s Grantmaking Committees have flexibility to apply income of the fund to the most relevant and promising opportunities within their service areas (Cumberland, Dauphin, Franklin, Lebanon, and Perry Counties, and the Dillsburg area).